medardSvigelj/bulbshare-tech-challenge/README.md

 We want to be able to scroll through items in 2 ways:

-  1. Clicking Up/Down Arrows always horizontally/vertically centred.
+  1. Clicking on Up/Down arrows.
+Buttons should be always horizontally/vertically centred.
   2. On mouse scroll up/down.
-Obviously that should not prevent you from scrolling normally withim an item whose content's heigh exceed the current window height.
+Obviously that should not prevent you from scrolling normally within an item whose content's heigh exceed the current window height.

 #### Right side: List of comments (width: 500px)